Statcounter

 Chris had a similar childhood with his father, who also abused and overused alcohol.
 As a result, Chris’ father, Avery, died when Chris was twenty years old.

+Maybe this was another reason Chris enjoyed Erin’s company.
 They had something dark and ominous in common.
-They’d both lost someone they loved…too soon and for foolish, self destructive reasons.
+They’d both lost someone they loved…too soon and, for foolish, self destructive reasons.
 They both had a marriage that “didn’t take” as the adage goes.

 Chris spent a lot of time with Erin and soon realized that he had feelings for her, beyond friendly drinking buddies.
-Erin also began to feel the same about Chris; all the while Angela continued her comfortable, fashionable life, in denial about everything as Erin and Chris, unwittingly, were falling in love.
+Erin also began to feel the same about Chris; all the while, Angela continued her comfortable, fashionable life, in denial about everything as Erin and Chris, unwittingly, were falling in love.

 Chris was in a spot where he loved someone while falling in love with another.
 How the hell do you fall in love when you‘re married??
 Chris wondered.
 Angela had faults, but he loved her.
 He realized that they were complete opposites and that there was someone else out there with whom he connected emotionally.

-Erin soon began working in her spare time helping Chris with his freelance news service.
+Erin soon began working in her spare time, helping Chris with his freelance news service.
 They made a good team; it was nice to spend so much time together.
 However, Angela grew increasingly suspicious.

 Things were not working out well with Chris’ new career path, a move was needed, he decided.
 The income decrease had made it tougher and tougher to keep the house.
 A move must be made.
 Wait!
 I can’t leave Erin behind, he reasoned.

 She’s a part of his work and was obviously becoming an important person in his life.
-She must come too!
+She must come, too!
 Chris reasoned.

 Even with the opulence of the palace that he so despised, Virginia was a comfort zone, his childhood home that now seemed so far away.